leanprover/logic_and_proof_lean3/propositional_logic_in_lean.rst

     -- BEGIN
     section
-      variables (P₁ : A) (P₂ : B)
+      variables (h1 : A) (h2 : B)

-      example : A ∧ B := and.intro P₁ P₂
+      example : A ∧ B := and.intro h1 h2
     end

     section
-      variable P : A ∧ B
+      variable h : A ∧ B

-      example : A := and.left P
+      example : A := and.left h
-      example : B := and.right P
+      example : B := and.right h
     end
     -- END